anyscale/madewithml.github.io/docs/courses/applied-ml/makefile.md

 </div>
 <script src="../../../static/js/termynal.js"></script>

-We'll be adding more targets to our Makefile in subsequent lessons (testing, styling, etc.) but there's one more concept to illustrate.
+!!! note
+    Each line in a recipe for a rule will execute in a separate sub-shell.
+However for certain recipes such as activating a virtual environment and loading packages, we want to do it all in one shell.
+To do this, we can add the [`.ONESHELL`](https://www.gnu.org/software/make/manual/make.html#One-Shell){:target="blank"} special target above any target like so:
+    ```bash linenums="1" hl_lines="1"
+    .ONESHELL:
+    venv:
+        python3 -m venv ${name}
+        source ${name}/bin/activate
+        python -m pip install --upgrade pip setuptools wheel
+        make install-dev
+    ```
+    However this is only available in Make version 3.82 and above and most Macs currently user version 3.81.
+You can either update to the current version or chain your commands with `&&` like so:
+    ```bash linenums="1"
+    venv:
+        python3 -m venv ${name}
+        source ${name}/bin/activate && \
+        python -m pip install --upgrade pip setuptools wheel && \
+        make install-dev
+    ```

+### PHONY
 A Makefile is called as such because traditionally the `targets` are supposed to be files we can make.
-However, Makefiles are also commonly used as command shortcuts which can lead to confusion when a file with a certain name exists and a command with the same name exists!
+However, Makefiles are also commonly used as command shortcuts which can lead to confusion when a file with a certain name exists and a Makefile rule with the same name exists!
 For example if you a directory called `docs` and a `target` in your Makefile called `docs`, when you run `make docs` you'll get this message:

 <div class="animated-code">